-Use of the school/college site by outside organisations see (KCSiE 2023 paragraph 377)
+Use of the academy site by outside organisations see KCSiE 2024 paragraph 169 to 170 Part Four)

 Academies have safeguarding responsibilities when receiving an allegation related to an incident that happened when an individual or organisation was using the academy premises for the purpose of running activities for children (e.g., community groups, sports associations, or service providers that run extracurricular activities).
 Confirming as with any safeguarding allegation, the academy will follow the safeguarding policies and procedures, including informing the LADO.